 Now, update the tool’s database and search for a file by typing:

 This will only work for file locations that are installed directly by a package.
-Any file that is created through post-installation scripts will not be found.
+Any file that is created through post-installation scripts cannot be queried.
+In the next step, you’ll learn how to import and export lists of installed packages.

 If you need to replicate the set of packages installed on one system to another, you will first need to export your package list.

-You can export the list of installed packages to a file in the format required to later import them by piping the output of
+You can export the list of installed packages to a file by redirecting the output of

 This list can then be copied to the second machine and imported.

-You also may wish to backup your sources lists and your trusted key list.
-You can back up your sources by creating a directory with the necessary files and copying them over:
+You also may need to back up your sources lists and your trusted key list.
+You can back up your sources by creating a new directory and copying them over from the system configuration in

 You can now transfer the